 Protecting Your Rights to Reasonable Accommodation in the Workplace

-California law requires businesses with five or more employees to provide reasonable accommodation for workers with disabilities.
-A disability law lawyer can more fully explain the application of the reasonable accommodation doctrine as established by federal and state law.
+California employment law requires businesses with five or more employees to provide reasonable accommodation for workers with disabilities.
+An employment lawyer can more fully explain the application of the reasonable accommodation doctrine as established by federal and state law.